PamelaOnGit/botany-backend/README.md

 6. resolved
 7. serializers and controller (inside my product controller) for my images (gallery) ✅
 8. serializer and controller for creating a customer ✅
-9. 🔒 TODO serializer and controller for creating a billing address
-// not working yet - > start here
+9. 🔒 TODO serializer and controller for creating a billing addres  // not working yet - > start here
+9. 🔒 TODO serializer and controller for adding an image // not working
 10. serializer and controller for creating a delivery address ✅
 11. endpoints for creating a customer, a delivery address and a new order ✅
 12. ✅ create endpoint for adding a new orderline to an order
 13. ✅ sort out nested fields
 14. ✅ check have all endpoints for admin
-14. add user and secure route
+14. add user and secure route oauth - 01:36 mins
+15.